-where R is the r-matrix r5h returned by the present function, \mathbf{v}F is a vector in the FK5 frame and \mathbf{v}H is the equivalent Hipparcos vector.
+where R is the r-matrix R5H returned by the present routine, \mathbf{v}F is a vector in the FK5 frame and \mathbf{v}H is the equivalent Hipparcos vector.

-3. The r-vector s5h represents the time derivative of the FK5 to Hipparcos rotation.
+3. The r-vector S5H represents the time derivative of the FK5 to Hipparcos rotation.
 The units are radians per year (Julian, TDB).